seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-2.md

 Deploy a virtual network gateway into the hub virtual network.
 This virtual network gateway is required for the spokes to be able to use the hub as a gateway setting.

-In this task you are going to a virtual network gateway.
+In this task you are going to deploy a virtual network gateway.

 #### Pre-requisites for this task